cogdog/splotbox/README.md

 If you have problems, feature suggestions, piles of unmarked bills to send my way, please [contact me via the issues area](https://github.com/cogdog/splotbox/issues) on this repo.

-## Relatively New Features

-* This is the first release.
-Likely the new features will be big fixes.

 ## Requirements